igrigorik/http-client-hints/draft.md

 If the server uses above hints to perform resource selection, it must confirm its selection via the DPR response header to allow the client to calculate the appropriate intrinsic size of the image resource.
 The server does not need to confirm resource width, only the ratio between physical pixels and density independent pixels of the selected image resource:

 ~~~
-  DPR: 1.0
+  Content-DPR: 1.0
 ~~~

-The DPR response header indicates to the client that the server has selected resource with DPR ratio of 1.0.
+The Content-DPR response header indicates to the client that the server has selected resource with DPR ratio of 1.0.
 The client may use this information to perform additional processing on the resource - for example, calculate the appropriate intrinsic size of the image resource such that it is displayed at the correct resolution.

 # IANA Considerations

-This document defines the "Accept-CH", "CH-DPR", "CH-RW", and "DPR" HTTP request fields, and registers them in the Permanent Message Headers registry.
+This document defines the "Accept-CH", "CH-DPR", "CH-RW", and "Content-DPR" HTTP request fields, and registers them in the Permanent Message Headers registry.

 - Header field name: CH-DPR
 - Applicable protocol: HTTP